-This indicates the percent of short-term residents that experienced functional improvements, such as with activities of daily living.
-High levels of performance with ADL's usually correlates with higher quality rehabilitation.
+This tells you the percent of short-term care residents who saw functional improvements, such as enhanced ability to perform activities of daily living.

 - Parkland Health CenterAcute Care Hospitals 0.38 miles away1101 W Liberty Farmington Missouri 63640Voluntary non-profit - Private(573) 431-6005

 - Parkland Health Center - Bonne TerreCritical Access Hospitals 10.19 miles away7245 Raider Road Bonne Terre Missouri 63628Voluntary non-profit - Private(573) 358-1400

 - Iron County Medical CenterCritical Access Hospitals 16.16 miles away301 North Highway 21 Pilot Knob Missouri 63663Government - Hospital District or Authority(573) 546-1260